 Resident Canada Goose Management

-NEW in 2020- Geese Egg Oiling in Greenwich - Program Registration and Authorization.
+2021 Update - Geese Egg Oiling in Greenwich - Program Registration & Authorization

 The Town of Greenwich takes a proactive approach to mitigating the negative impacts of overabundant resident Canada goose populations.
 Resident Canada geese are distinct from Migratory geese in that they do not fly north to Canada to nest.
 Resident populations have become established in the U.S. since the 1950s.
 Resident Canada geese are attracted to properties with open grassy areas near water features such as many town parks, athletic fields, corporate campuses, schools, and residential lawns.

 Three-Part Approach to Manage Goose Population

 The Conservation Commission uses a three-part approach to control the resident Canada goose population which includes:

 - Stabilizing the population